 There is no probation for molestation.
 However, under certain circumstances, a person charged with child molestation can have the charge reduced to an attempted molestation of a child, which may make them eligible for probation.

-If you are under investigation for or have been charged with child molestation in Arizona, contact a Phoenix child molestation attorney at Blumberg & Associates as soon as possible.
+If you are under investigation for or have been charged with child molestation in Arizona, please contact a sex crime defense lawyer at Blumberg & Associates in Phoenix as soon as possible.
 The sooner you contact a defense attorney, the more your attorney can do to protect your rights and your future.